-KeolisAmey Metrolink (KAM) has secured a contract to run Greater Manchester’s Metrolink for up to 10 years and has appointed IT Lab as its technology partner.
+KeolisAmey Metrolink (KAM) secures the contract to run Greater Manchester’s Metrolink for up to 10 years and appoints IT Lab as its technology partner.

-One distinct feature of the arrangement was that, because of the typical protocols when transferring a contract from an incumbent provider, KAM and IT Lab had virtually no access to the Metrolink’s infrastructure until the very hour the former operator’s contract expired.
+One distinct feature of the arrangement was that because of the protocols when transferring from an incumbent provider, KAM and IT Lab had restricted access to the Metrolink’s infrastructure until the hour the former operator’s contract expired.

 Bishop continued: “Until the contract’s live date, our access to the Metrolink’s infrastructure was limited.
 Whilst this was accepted protocol in the circumstances, we had to be cognisant of the potential technical challenges this presented.

 “The new environment, together with the integration of Microsoft Dynamics GP and Agility, needed to run seamlessly from literally the minute we took ownership.
 The knowledge and dedication of IT Lab’s team were instrumental in meeting the exacting standards demanded by Metrolink as soon as the clock started ticking.”

 Peter Sweetbaum, IT Lab’s CEO added: “My team worked tirelessly in the run up to the contract’s start date.
 All the key pieces came together in what was a relatively complex, and hitherto unseen, environment.
 I would like to take this opportunity to congratulate KeolisAmey Metrolink for winning this high profile contract, and am proud of IT Lab’s role in its successful delivery.”